sudo-apt-install-tj/classification-app/README.md

 # classification-app
-Maps the Star types with respect to provided input
+Maps the Star types with respect to provided input and gives the file as .csv